atsign-foundation/seccheck/README.md

 ### Bonus Commands

-If you are fault finding on a swarm you will find yourself looking up ports from Atsigns and Atsigns to ports... so
+If you are fault finding on a swarm you will find yourself looking up ports from Atsigns and looking up Atsigns from ports... so

 a2d <Atsign>    Will convert an Atsign to a DNS:Port
 p2s <port>      Will convert a port number to the secondary docker instance